kubernetes/enhancements/keps/sig-apps/961-maxunavailable-for-statefulset/README.md

 -->

-With `maxUnavailable` feature enabled, we'll bring down more than one pod at a time, if your application can't tolerate this behavior, you should absolutely disable this feature or leave the field unconfigured, which will behave as the default behavior.
+With `maxUnavailable` feature enabled, we'll bring down more than one pod at a time, if your application can't tolerate this behavior, you should absolutely leave the field unset or use 1, which will match default behavior.

 ### Risks and Mitigations